+Learning Outcomes

-Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions from the arrival of Europeans to the mid-nineteenth century.
-This would include the ability to:
+Upon successful completion of this course, students should be familiar with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.-This would include the ability to:

-- · Create an argument through the use of historical evidence. - Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+- Create an argument through the use of historical evidence. - Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.